Pseudonym-Tim/mewgenics-ui-api/README.md

 ## How It Works

-Mew UI API installs its hooks through Mewjector and does mod UI work during the game's scene-ready update path.
+MewUI API installs its hooks through Mewjector and does mod UI work during the game's scene-ready update path.
 When your mod starts the API, it:

 1. Stores your mod owner name, hook priority, bootstrap interval, and tick callback
 2. Tries to resolve the Mewjector API from `version.dll`